firdousalam/AWS-Certified-Cloud-Practitioner-CLF-C02/README.md

 Domain
 Security and Compliance

-  # Question 5 According to the AWS Well-Architected Framework, which of the following statements are recommendations in the Operational Excellence pillar?
+  #  # question 5 According to the AWS Well-Architected Framework, which of the following statements are recommendations in the Operational Excellence pillar?
 (Select two)

 1. Use serverless architectures
 2. Anticipate failure